 Armed with a plan for savings, you can then try negotiating with some of your creditors to reduce the amount you owe and increase the amount you save every month.

-Beyond the benefits of establishing a safety net or reducing your monthly debt payments, a budget paired with personal financial goals can also help you drive your credit score higher.
+Beyond the benefits of establishing a safety net or reducing your monthly debt payments, a budget paired with personal financial goals can also help you better manage your credit score.
 Higher credit scores can give you more opportunities for financing your biggest goals, where budgeting can help you understand which opportunities can fit within your budget.

 Building a budget today can help you work towards your vision for tomorrow, so commit to a regular check of your income and expenses, work on lowering expenses and dedicating monthly income towards savings or reducing debt, and build SMART goals for your future so you can develop a savings plan for success.